-- 1. To report progress with the implementation of the Capital Programme. - 2.
-To propose amendments to the Capital Programme. - 3.
-To propose the "Prudential Indicators" as required to be determined by the CIPFA Prudential Code for Capital Finance in Local Authorities and the Local Government Act 2003. - 4.
-To propose the Council's Minimum Revenue Provision (MRP) Policy for 2012/13.
+- 1. To consider the recommendations of the Cabinet on: - current progress with the 2011/12 Capital Programme, the amendment of budgets to reflect the reported variances and other proposed amendments to the Capital Programme. - the "Prudential Indicators" as required to be determined by the CIPFA Prudential Code for Capital Finance in Local Authorities and the Local Government Act 2003. - the Council's Minimum Revenue Provision (MRP) Policy for 2012/13.